Contact and About Us

 The founders of the Tolkien Museum in the early stages of talks

-In 2010, we finished acquisitions for a major private Tolkien museum and decided to return to dealing Tolkien items to the public, including now a speciality in Tolkien-inspired art.
-Our aim was to create a festival – Festival in the Shire.
+In 2010, our aim was to create a festival – Festival in the Shire.
 This was both to create a major event for fans as well as a world centre for collectors of Tolkien books and Tolkien inspired art.
 We had many famous artists and authors speak at the event.
 Thanks in part to this event we are now one of the largest and most recognised dealer of collectible Tolkien books and art in the world.
-While we still deal in Wilbur Smith books, this collector market has shrunk and it is only a small portion of our business now.

 The Festival was designed to bring all facets of the Tolkien fan market together under one roof and one major event.
 While many film and book fans collect, serious collectors are fewer in number and we still provide bespoke services for those wishing to build a complete Tolkien collection without the hassle and without it taking all their free time.
 They let us do the work for them, sourcing and buying rare copies of books as well as art and other items.